tozd/dinit/README.md

   By default it terminates such processes (any daemonization is seen as configuration error) but it also supports adopting such processes.
 When dinit adopts a reparented process it redirects stdout and stderr of the process to dinit itself.
-- Instead of default TERM signal one can provide a `finish` program to be called to terminate the main program (e.g., which can call `nginx -s quit`).
+- Instead of default TERM signal one can provide a `finish` file to be run to terminate the main program (e.g., which can call `nginx -s quit`).
 - Supports a logging program which then receives stdout from the main program.
 You can use it to redirect logs to a file or elsewhere, or to convert non-JSON logging to JSON logging